gmatteo/pseudos_ac_she/README.md

 Fl: Add projector for f with eb = 0.05 to improve f-logder
 Mg: Add projector for f with eb = 0.05 to improve f-logder
 Lv: Add projector for f with eb = 0.05 to improve f-logder
+Ts: Decrease rcs significantly.
+Add projector for f with eb = 0.05 to improve f-logder